jrhender/Jinder/README.md

 ## Technology used

 *   React
-*   Firebase for authentication, storage and DB
+*   Firebase for authentication, storage, DB and cloud function
 *   Jest + Enzyme for testing
+*   Typescript (only the service at the moment, not the react components)
+*   of course, Webpack & Babel for build

 ## Deployment